bttv-android/bttv/architecture.md

 [![Build process diagram][build-img]][build-img]

 First we extract the `.apk` file and convert the `.dex` files in it into human readable (and editable) `.smali` code using `apktool`.
 Then we compile our own java classes and copy them into the bundle (they get converted to `.smali` as well).
 These classes by themselves are just dead code as they are never called.
 So the last step is to make changes to some existing `smali` files.
-These changes are stored in the form of a git patch file called `monke.patch`.
+These changes are stored in the form of git `.patch` files in the `patches` directory.
 We can use apktool again to build a new apk file (which gets signed afterwards using `uber apk signer`).

-## mod/ and monke.patch
+## mod/ and patches

-The two parts of this mod are stored in the `monke.patch` file and the mod directory.
+The two parts of this mod are stored in the `patches` and the `mod` directory.
 Let's touch on them for a litle bit:

 [![diagram][inter-img]][inter-img]